-As part of our remit to make Classics accessible to everyone in our area, we offer local students the opportunity to attend the JSST Classical Civilisation and Ancient History Summer School at Repton School in Derbyshire on a full (£370) or partial bursary.
+As part of our remit to make Classics accessible to everyone in our area and thanks to the generosity of our members, we are delighted to be able to offer local students the opportunity to attend the JACT Classics and Ancient History Summer School on a full (£380) or partial bursary.

 Classics Summer School Student Bursaries 2018